Iosif Vulcan: Familia and later activity

 In 1879, he was elected corresponding member of the Romanian Academy.
 In 1880, he moved to Oradea, taking Familia to a new headquarters.
 Lira mea ("My Lyre"), a work of erotic and patriotic poems, came out in 1882.
 In 1891, he became a titular member of the Romanian Academy, giving his introductory speech on Dimitrie Țichindeal.
 Nicolae Iorga commented that of the members from outside Romania, Vulcan was the most regular attendee.
 Indeed, from 1891 until shortly before his death, he was present at every regular session, taking part in the Academy's activities and rigorously carrying out the assignments he received.
+He served as a referee in the Academy's prize competitions, and in April 1900 he successfully proposed George Coșbuc for corresponding membership.
+From March 1904 until April 1907, he was president of the Academy's literary section, elected on Titu Maiorescu's proposal.
+In June 1904, Oradea celebrated the fortieth anniversary of his literary activity and of Familia.
 During the 1890s, encouraged by the reception of his first play, he published a number of other comedies.
 Against the backdrop of the Transylvanian Memorandum trial and rising national sentiment, he wrote a historical tragedy about the young Stephen III of Moldavia; this premiered at the National Theatre Bucharest in October 1892.
 He gave frequent speeches at meetings of ASTRA and at other cultural events throughout Transylvania.
-He died in 1907 of acute nephritis.
+In 1902, during the authorities' confiscation of Teodor V. Păcățian's documentary volume Cartea de Aur, one of the seized copies was taken from Vulcan's home, a fact recorded with irony by Oradea's government-aligned Hungarian newspaper Szabadság.
+He died in Oradea on 26 August/8 September 1907 of acute nephritis.
 Bishop Demetriu Radu officiated the funeral service, with speeches given by numerous Romanian and Hungarian cultural associations.
 He was buried in the Olosig cemetery in Oradea.
+His remains were later moved to Oradea's Rulikowski cemetery.
+After his death, his widow donated his literary estate, comprising over a hundred volumes, manuscripts and correspondence, to the ASTRA Museum in Sibiu.
 Taking account of Bogdan Petriceicu Hasdeu's death one day earlier, critic Ilarie Chendi commented: "A day after Hasdeu, a much smaller flame was extinguished: the life of the elderly Iosif Vulcan.
 The late academician did not have the character of a great man, or of a fighter, or of an erudite personage, but few achieved more beautiful results than he did through perseverance and love of his work."